obsproject/rfcs/accepted/0024-improve-multiview-and-projectors.md

   Having multiple projectors opened at the same time clutters the taskbar.
 It needs a second look to distinguish the main window from the projectors.
 - Provide an option in the settings to hide/show the window frame.
   When several projectors are aligned right next to each other the frame takes up screen space.
-If no window frame is activated, the window should be movable when clicking on the the window content
+If no window frame is activated, the window should be movable when dragging the the window content
 - Make the projector and multiview windows dockable.
   Docking the projectors in the main window would allow to customize the UI of OBS even more.
 - Add a right click menu to enable/disable "always on top" per projector or per multiview window